scala/scala-jenkins-infra/doc/overview.md

   [Scala repo README](https://github.com/scala/scala/blob/2.11.x/README.md).
 * `validate-test` -- run the Scala test suite
 * `integrate-ide` -- run the ScalaIDE test suite

+Normally, every commit in the PR (not just the last commit) must pass all checks.
+Putting `[ci: last-only]` in the PR title tells Scabot to validate the last commit only.

 In the future, we plan to make the [Scala community build] (https://github.com/scala/community-builds) part of PR validation